CR0NYM3X/pg-async-orchestrator/readme.md

 It performs a coordination job very similar to massive external message queues or workflow tools (like Airflow, Celery, or RabbitMQ), but **focused exclusively on database tasks**.
 This saves you the nightmare of installing, configuring, and maintaining extra servers if all your business logic already lives inside PostgreSQL.

 ## 🏆 Special Thanks
-Before getting started, full credit and a huge thank you to **Robert Haas**, the brilliant creator of the `pg_background` extension.
+Before getting started, full credit and a huge thank you to **Robert Haas** and **Vibhor Kumar**, the brilliant creator of the `pg_background` extension.
 Without his pioneering work allowing native asynchronous processes in PostgreSQL, this orchestrator quite simply would not exist.
 Thank you, Robert!

 ## 📋 Prerequisites
 To run this framework in your database, you need: